b-j-cook/Guitar_Pedal_Capstone/README.txt

 Daisy Seed files and matlab simulation code can be found in the DaisySeed folder.

+Analog distortion effect schematics can be found in the Analog Distortion Schematics folder.
+LTSpice and KiCad files are included.

 Go into DaisySeed->DaisyExamples->MyProjects.
 The area we have been working in is the InitTest folder.

 To edit, go to InitTest.cpp and edit.
 To upload changes cd into the InitTest folder.